scylladb/sphinx-scylladb-theme/docs/source/github-pages.rst

 ============

 The theme uses GitHub Pages and GitHub Actions to make the documentation publicly available.

-Most projects build and deploy a new site every time the default branch (master) receives an update.
+Projects using this toolchain build and deploy a new site every time the default branch (master) receives an update.

-When :doc:`multiversion <../configuration/multiversion>` is enabled, GitHub Pages builds docs for all versions listed in the file ``conf.py``.
+On this page, you’ll learn:

+- How to enable GitHub Pages
+- How to set up a custom domain.
+- How to re-run a workflow.
+- How to disable GitHub Pages

 Enabling GitHub Pages
 ---------------------